 </ img>

-In benchmarks, the laptop expectedly demonstratesmodest results, especially in graphics tests.
+In benchmarks, the laptop demonstrates as expectedmodest results, especially in graphics tests.
 This is not surprising given the configuration.
-But the performance is sufficient if you use the laptop "as intended".
-With office applications, everything is in perfect order, Chrome with 30+ tabs does not start to dull, and you can also crop / tweak the brightness, contrast in Photoshop without any problems.
+But the performance is sufficient if you use the laptop for its intended purpose.
+Everything is fine with office applications, Chrome with 30+ tabs doesn’t start to become dull, and you can also trim/adjust the brightness and contrast in Photoshop without any problems.

 </ img>